dxinteractive/cookie-bike/README.md

 ### Node app setup

+Build yourself an executable.

 1. Open terminal and go to `cookie-bike/cookie-bike-app`
-2. Run `yarn && yarn start-dev`
+2. Run `yarn && yarn start-dev` to try it out

-**TEMPORARY** This will soon package up an executable so it can simply be run on its own.
+3. Run `yarn build` to make an executable.
+It'll have a name like `/cookie-bike-app/cookie-bike-win.exe` or something.

+If that all works then you can just use the executable from now on.

 ### Chrome setup